lexo-ch/acf-image-focus/README.md

 #### - `acfif/image/style-attribute`
 *Parameters*
 `apply_filters('acfif/image/style-attribute', $args);`
-- $args (array) The array which will be used for `style` attribute of the ACF Image Focus image element.
+- $args (array) The array which will be used for `style` attribute of the LEXO ACF Image Focus image element.

 #### - `acfif/image/style-attribute/name={$acf_field_name}`
 *Parameters*
 `apply_filters('acfif/image/style-attribute/name={$acf_field_name}', $args);`
-- $args (array) The array which will be used for `style` attribute of the ACF Image Focus image element with provided name.
+- $args (array) The array which will be used for `style` attribute of the LEXO ACF Image Focus image element with provided name.

 #### - `acfif/image/style-attribute/key={$acf_field_key}`
 *Parameters*
 `apply_filters('acfif/image/style-attribute/key={$acf_field_key}', $args);`
-- $args (array) The array which will be used for `style` attribute of the ACF Image Focus image element with provided key.
+- $args (array) The array which will be used for `style` attribute of the LEXO ACF Image Focus image element with provided key.

 #### - `acfif/image/classes`
 *Parameters*
 `apply_filters('acfif/image/classes', $args);`
-- $args (array) The array which will be used for `class` attribute of the ACF Image Focus image element.
+- $args (array) The array which will be used for `class` attribute of the LEXO ACF Image Focus image element.

 #### - `acfif/image/classes/name={$acf_field_name}`
 *Parameters*
 `apply_filters('acfif/image/classes/name={$acf_field_name}', $args);`
-- $args (array) The array which will be used for `class` attribute of the ACF Image Focus image element with provided name.
+- $args (array) The array which will be used for `class` attribute of the LEXO ACF Image Focus image element with provided name.

 #### - `acfif/image/classes/key={$acf_field_key}`
 *Parameters*
 `apply_filters('acfif/image/classes/key={$acf_field_key}', $args);`
-- $args (array) The array which will be used for `class` attribute of the ACF Image Focus image element with provided key.
+- $args (array) The array which will be used for `class` attribute of the LEXO ACF Image Focus image element with provided key.

 #### - `acfif/image/attributes`
 *Parameters*
 `apply_filters('acfif/image/attributes', $args);`
-- $args (array) The array which will be used for creating all attributes when printing ACF Image Focus field as image element.
+- $args (array) The array which will be used for creating all attributes when printing LEXO ACF Image Focus field as image element.

 #### - `acfif/image/attributes/name={$acf_field_name}`
 *Parameters*
 `apply_filters('acfif/image/attributes/name={$acf_field_name}', $args);`
-- $args (array) The array which will be used for creating all attributes when printing ACF Image Focus field as image element with provided name.
+- $args (array) The array which will be used for creating all attributes when printing LEXO ACF Image Focus field as image element with provided name.

 #### - `acfif/image/attributes/key={$acf_field_key}`
 *Parameters*
 `apply_filters('acfif/image/attributes/key={$acf_field_key}', $args);`
-- $args (array) The array which will be used for creating all attributes when printing ACF Image Focus field as image element with provided key.
+- $args (array) The array which will be used for creating all attributes when printing LEXO ACF Image Focus field as image element with provided key.

 #### - `acfif/image/element`
 *Parameters*
 `apply_filters('acfif/image/element', $args);`
-- $args (string) HTML output of the ACF Image Focus image element.
+- $args (string) HTML output of the LEXO ACF Image Focus image element.

 #### - `acfif/image/element/name={$acf_field_name}`
 *Parameters*
 `apply_filters('acfif/image/element/name={$acf_field_name}', $args);`
-- $args (string) HTML output of the ACF Image Focus image element with provided name.
+- $args (string) HTML output of the LEXO ACF Image Focus image element with provided name.

 #### - `acfif/image/element/key={$acf_field_key}`
 *Parameters*
 `apply_filters('acfif/image/element/key={$acf_field_key}', $args);`
-- $args (string) HTML output of the ACF Image Focus image element with provided key.
+- $args (string) HTML output of the LEXO ACF Image Focus image element with provided key.

 #### - `acfif/image/data`
 *Parameters*